DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Geological subdivision:||La Grande and Opinaca subprovinces|

 The Vieux Comptoir Granite unit (Avcr) was introduced by Goutier et al. (1999) to describe a package of granite intrusions that are not or slightly deformed, medium to coarse-grained, locally pegmatitic and poor in mafic minerals (less than 10% biotite and hornblende ± tourmaline ± garnet).
-These intrusions with a white to pinkish patina form numerous white hills visible in the landscape, on aerial photographs of the Sakami Lake area (Goutier et al., 2000), on satellite images or from the air.
-The Vieux Comptoir Granite lithodeme was raised in 2017 to the rank of a suite with the name of Vieux Comptoir Granitic Suite as Géologie Québec’s mapping work after 2008 in the 33G, 33H and 23D sheets showed the presence of these granites.
-This new designation, made when the unit was added to the Quebec Stratigraphic Lexicon, is based on the fact that this unit consists of several intrusions spread over a large area (13,650 km²) and over a distance of 530 km EW.
+These intrusions with a white to pinkish patina form numerous white hills visible in the landscape, on aerial photographs of the Sakami Lake area (Goutier et al., 2000) or on satellite images.
+The “Vieux Comptoir Granite” lithodeme was rose to the rank of a suite in 2017 with the name of “Vieux Comptoir Granitic Suite” as Géologie Québec’s mapping work after 2008 in sheets 33G, 33H and 23D showed the presence of these granites.
+This new designation, made when the unit was added to the Quebec Stratigraphic Lexicon, is based on the fact that this unit consists of several intrusions spread over a large area (13,650 km²) and over a distance of 530 km along an EW axis.

-Informal units were defined as the geological mapping of the La Grande and Opinaca subprovinces evolved (Goutier et al., 1999, 2000; Gigon and Goutier, 2017; Goutier 2018; Gigon et al., in preparation; Burniaux et al., in preparation).
+Informal units were defined as the geological mapping of the La Grande and Opinaca subprovinces evolved (Goutier et al., 1999, 2000; Gigon and Goutier, 2017; Goutier 2018; Burniaux et al., 2019; Gigon et al., 2020).
 Forming a whole, this granite unit was later split into informal units to highlight pegmatitic facies with different mineralogical assemblages.